jaredlawson/jaredlawson.github.io/_projects/catheter_pose_estimation.md

     </div>
 </div>
 <div class="caption">
-    This image is from .
+    This image is from {% cite abah2024self %}.
 </div>